 Despite the increase in exonerations in the Lone Star state, a knowledgeable and experienced criminal defense attorney is needed for a successful appeal.

 If someone in your family is in prison for a crime they didn’t commit, contact the Neal Davis Law Firm today.
-We’ll provide you a free legal review of the case and give you advice on how to proceed.
+We’ll provide you a legal review of the case and give you advice on how to proceed.

 Then, if you need our skilled defense lawyers to represent your loved one, we can fight for his or her legal rights.